konovod/multiarray/README.md

 end

 # Years = 2020..2035
-# ranges are a runtime construct so not allowed in generics, so here is a "compile-time range" (CTRange)
+# ranges are runtime construct so not allowed in generics, use "compile-time range" (CTRange)
 alias Years = CTRange(2020, 2035)

 # create array with indexes being Range and Enum